 A picture emerges of Sophia: a name widely used across cultures and over time, with a great meaning and plenty of appealing associations.
 It sounds vintage and sophisticated.

-One key to the baby name Sophia’s success?
-It cross cultures seamlessly.
+It crosses cultures seamlessly.
 Combine the ‘ph’ and ‘f’ spellings, and the name is popular throughout Europe, as well as the English- and the Spanish-speaking worlds.
 Like Isabella, the name’s ability to work in English and Spanish makes it particularly popular with many bilingual families.

-Despite this wild run of popularity, Sophia feels more classic than trendy.
-Yes, a lot of girls share the name.
-But it’s easy to see how it appeals to so many families.
+Despite this wild run of popularity, the baby name Sophia feels more classic than trendy.
+Yes, plenty of girls share the name.
+But it’s easy to see why it appeals to so many families.

 About Abby Sandel